dwarvesf/WeAreHiring/life/life-at-dwarves-with-an-tran-the-more-you-challenge-yourself-the-more-exciting-it-gets.md

 ---
 tags:
-- lifeatdwarves
+- life
-- software
+- career
-- careerpath
+- senior
 title: The more you challenge yourself, the more exciting it gets - An Tran
 date: 2022-08-09
 description: null